robur-coop/dnsvizor-handbook/src/dnsvizor_options.md

 ## DNSvizor options
 DNSvizor strives for a degree of compatibility with Dnsmasq.
 Thus most options are Dnsmasq-compatible.
-See the [section further down](#dnsmasq-compatible-options) for information on those.
+See the [Dnsmasq Compatibility Guide](./dnsvizor_dnsmasq_compatibility.md) for information on those.
 The non-dnsmasq-compatible options are:

 - `--name=<name>` which would be equivalent of the hostname of a Dnsmasq setup - that is, the hostname you would find in /etc/hostname on a \*NIX system.